Luke 2:25-35 · Luke · Updated April 25, 2026

 Summary

-As the passage unfolds, Simeon takes Jesus in his arms and blesses God, expressing his readiness to die in peace now that he has seen God's salvation (2:28-29).
+Simeon takes Jesus in his arms and blesses God, expressing his readiness to die in peace now that he has seen God's Salvation (2:28-29).
 He declares that Jesus is a light for revelation to the Gentiles and the glory of Israel (2:32).
 Mary and Joseph are amazed at Simeon's words about their child (2:33).
 Simeon then blesses them and speaks directly to Mary, predicting that Jesus is destined for the fall and rise of many in Israel and will be a sign opposed by many (2:34).
 He also warns Mary that a sword will pierce her own soul, indicating future sorrow, and that the thoughts of many hearts will be revealed (2:35).

 Chiastic structure